kansaineil/hype-annotation-guidelines/index.md

 <a id="step3e"></a>
 ### Step 3e.
 Relative / Hedged

 **Question:** Is the framing relative or hedged?
-Is the use of the adjective limited, qualified, or made conditional rather than presented as universally true?
+Is the use of the adjective limited, qualified, or made conditional rather than presented as an absolute?

-**YES** →  hype-decreasing signal
+**YES** →  hype-reducing signal

 | Pattern type        | Generic pattern                              |
 |---------------------|-----------------------------------------------|